-Obscured by its apparent simplicity, cycling is a complex phenomenon.
-Being an almost perfect human-machine hybrid, cycling is deeply rooted in a plethora of socio-technological systems.
 Around the world, cycling is embraced as an important ingredient to tackle a wide variety of individual and societal challenges.
-The Netherlands is often seen as an ideal living lab, because cycling has retained its significant share of mobility throughout the country.
 At the same time, there are large differences in developments across time and space that allows for a better understanding of potential causal relations.

-Using Amsterdam as a laboratory, we will analyze cycling in relation to spatial, ecological, historical, social, cultural, economic, biological and political structures.
-This blended learning honors course incorporates the state-of-the-art knowledge that emerges from research and practice on the Dutch cycling system.
-As such, it provides an easily accessible platform to learn about important causes and effects, will open your minds to marvel at the underlying complexity of cities and how we move.
+Using Amsterdam as a ‘living lab’, we will analyse cycling in relation to spatial, ecological, historical, social, cultural, economic, and political structures.
+This blended learning Honours course incorporates the state-of-the-art knowledge that emerges from research and practice on the Dutch cycling system.